asynchronous collaboration

 Why do we often schedule meetings?
 It’s usually because it would be too complicated or time-consuming to type out the necessary context via email or chat.
 “Text-based communication is limited by its linear nature,” said Chung.
 “Meaning, trying to connect ideas and find important information across long chat threads is nearly impossible.”

-Whether you’re connecting ideas in a flowchart, tagging co-workers to review different parts of a diagram, or adding project info with sticky notes, tags, or links, visual collaboration gives every team member the context they need to make decisions and keep projects moving forward.
+Whether you’re connecting ideas in a flowchart, tagging co-workers to review different parts of a diagram, or adding project info with sticky notes, tags, or links, asynchronous collaboration tools give every team member the context they need to make decisions and keep projects moving forward.

-Documentation is necessary for eliminating institutional knowledge, sharing information, and keeping team members aligned—whether or not they were part of a meeting.
+Documentation is necessary for distributing institutional knowledge, sharing information, and keeping team members aligned—whether or not they were part of a meeting.

 A team charter not only helps set the right expectations for your current team, but it’s also a great way to get new team members up to speed quickly.
 In Lucid, you can even use team hubs as a home base for all team information.